Skip to main content

 It's 8:30 PM on a Tuesday and Dave — a solo plumber in Van Nuys — is finally sitting down to eat.
 His phone buzzes.
 Unknown number.
 He stares at it for a second, lets it go to voicemail, and tells himself he'll call back tomorrow.
 Tomorrow comes, he calls back, and the homeowner already booked someone else.
 That one missed call?
-A $4,200 water heater replacement.
+A high-value water heater replacement.
 Gone.

 If you're a contractor, this probably sounds painfully familiar.
 You can't answer every call when your hands are covered in grease, you're on a ladder, or you're driving between jobs.
 But every unanswered ring is a potential customer walking straight to your competitor.